volkhu/demo-web-app-filters/README.md

         * `"DEFAULT_VALUE": 0` - default setting for the comparison value field.
 * `"MATCH_TYPES": { ... }` - key-value pairs specifying possible filter match type values, e.g. `"ALL": "All"`.

+Additionally, the development server is customized to run on port 3000 to avoid conflicts.
+This can be changed by editing the `"serve": "vue-cli-service serve --port 3000"` line in `package.json`.

 ## Installation

 1. Ensure that Node.js including npm is installed.